Are you ready to move from a content consumer to content creator?

 You’ll wake up excited to make that next video or podcast or write that next post.

 You get to the point that you’re excited to be of service and not thinking about what’s in it for you.

 I hope this one year journey has been insightful and inspirational.

 This blogpost will cover the ins and outs of YouTube marketing.
 As my wife, Melanie, and I have experienced very personally, YouTube marketing is such a powerful avenue for really growing your business.
 We can all learn something from Melanie’s recent success, and you have…

 A year ago I had approximately 75 or so subscribers on YouTube but I now have over 35,000 subscribers.
 How did I accomplish this, you might ask?
 I’ve talked a lot about Facebook advertising and the power of growing an email list, but one of…

-Attraction Marketing is a method of structuring your content and marketing in a way that will help you both build an audience and grow your business.
-The attraction marketing method is inspired by the Law of Attraction and to utilize this method you have to…
+Attraction marketing is a method of structuring your content and marketing in a way that will help you build an audience and grow your business.
+The attraction marketing method is inspired by the Law of Attraction.
+To utilize this method, you have to structure your…

 Miles is a full time internet marketer who sells information products and a niche membership program with his wife, Melanie.
 Together they have created a lifestyle business that allows them true location independence and this blog where you get to see behind the scenes and see how they have built their online business from scratch.